Pekadii/call-of-duty-cleaner/README.md

 ----------------------------------------

 ::  Understanding the Process:
-This script deletes old shader cache files and the Call of Duty Documents folder.
+This tool deletes old shader cache files and the Call of Duty Documents folder.
 Upon re-launching the game, new shader cache files and a new Documents folder will be created with default configurations.
 Note: You can manually delete these files by navigating to their respective folders.
-The script provides a convenient, automated way to perform the cleanup.
+The tool provides a convenient, automated way to perform the cleanup.

 ![Thumbnail Image](Thumbnail.png)